blemaire/Carbon/.github/ISSUE_TEMPLATE.md

 Use `echo phpversion();`
 to get PHP version.

-Some issues can depends on your context, settings, macros, timezone, language.
-So to be sure the code you give is enough to reproduce your bug, try it first in: https://try-carbon.herokuapp.com/?theme=xcode&export&embed
+Some bugs may be related to your context, settings, macros, timezone or language.
+For that reason, try to reproduce your bug using the below editor: https://try-carbon.herokuapp.com/?theme=xcode&export&embed

-You can use the [Options] button to change the version then when you get the bug with this editor, you can use the [Export] button, copy the link of the opened tab, then paste it in the issue.
-Then we can immediatly get your issue.
+Use the [Options] button to change the version of Carbon you wish to use.

+When you can reproduce the bug you can use the [Export] button.
+Copy the link of the newly opened tab and paste it in this issue, this way we can very easily reproduce your bug.
 -->

 I expected to get: